Estate Tax Planning Trusts: A Comprehensive Guide

 However, one of the downsides of active business income is the significant tax burden it carries.
 Fortunately, there is a solution that can help mitigate these taxes and optimize financial gains: buying solar projects.

-The world is pivoting towards sustainable energy solutions and as a result, the federal government will make the single largest investment in climate and energy in American history, providing an estimated $369 billion in tax incentives to shift America’s energy dependance towards renewable energy, including solar.
+The world is pivoting towards sustainable energy solutions and as a result, the previous administration made the largest climate and energy investment in U.S. history — allocating an estimated $369 billion in tax incentives to accelerate the transition to renewable sources like solar.
+The current administration reaffirmed its commitment by passing a new tax bill on July 4th, 2025, extending the tax incentives through 2027.

 In this article, we will explore how individuals earning active business income can mitigate their tax burdens and optimize their financial outcomes through buying a solar Flip Partership project, which provides an opportunity to reduce your taxable income.